Hrabal/TemPy/README.md

 >>> <a id="another_dom_id" class="someHtmlClass" href="www.thisisalink.com">text of this link</a>
 ```

-Also style is editable in the jQuery fashion:
+Styles are editable in the jQuery fashion:
 ```python
 div2.css(width='100px', float='left')
 div2.css({'height': '100em'})